kiba/Writings/fac/chp28_the_summoned_dwarf.md

 MacMuffin, feeling safe and secure, jumped into bed without a thought.
 Before long, he snored away in a deep sleep.

-With no recording and no eyewitness, the body of Mack MacMuffin wrinkled away, disappearing into thin air.
+With no recording and no eyewitness inside his bedroom, the body of Mack MacMuffin wrinkled away, disappearing into thin air.

 ***